Sanil009/Java-Developer-hiring-system-GUI/README.md

 # Java-Developer-hiring-system-GUI
-Developer Hiring System with gui made by using Java
+Developer Hiring System with simple gui made by using java.